AccessibilityRG/HUGOS/docs/Install_readme.md

 ###Using HUGOS tools requires following softwares and Python modules (all open source):
 - Postgres 9.4
-- PostGIS
+- PostGIS 2.1
 - Python 3.4 and modules listed in [table below](#PythonModules).

-Following docs shows how to set up everything
+Following docs shows how to set up everything.
 ### How to?
-- Install all required softwares
+- Install all required softwares and Python modules
+- Configure Postgres/PostGIS
+- Create Postgres/PostGIS database for:
+    - Instagram
+    - Twitter

 ### <a name="PythonModules"></a>Required Python modules: